 EU adopts directive on work-life balance to promote gender equality

 The EU directive on work-life balance seeks to even things out, at least partly, by implementing an EU-wide paternity leave of at least 10 days.

 According to the EU Commission, which presented its first proposal over two years ago, the female employment rate is still on average 11.5 percentage points lower than men, a gender employment gap that amounts to a “loss” of some €370 billion every year.

 European Commission vice-president Frans Timmermans argued that the EU directive on work-life balance was important to give “women and men the right to play an equal role at home and in the workplace”.

-Apart from the introduction of the parental leave EU-wide, the directive on work-life balance includes a number of other measures, like the extension of the right to request flexible working arrangements for all working parents and the strengthening of the right to four months of parental leave.
+Apart from the introduction of the parental leave across the EU, the directive on work-life balance includes a number of other measures, like the extension of the right to request flexible working arrangements for all working parents and the strengthening of the right to four months of parental leave.